mathematiger/Hands_on_GraphXAI/README.md

 You find the visualizations in the `content_fds/plots_explainers` folder.
 Remark: This deletes itself each time the code is called.

+#### Further TODOS:

+1. Currently, we don't have a well-trained GNN for this Dataset; maybe make some adjustments on the data to obtain better results.

+2. It would be perfect, if we could also look at the features and predicted labels of the surrounding nodes.
+Maybe generate a small table summarizing this information.

 ## 3. Challenge: Generate the Input-Data, which maximize the GNN

 #### Main Goal: For a pre-trained GNN, create input-data, which maximize the GNN.